innolitics/mdai-utils/README.md

 ## Download data

 - Download all data, dicom and annotations.
-Dicoms are only needed once, or when data is added to the mdai dataset)
+DICOMs are only needed once, or when data is added to the mdai dataset)

 ```bash